 My hon.
 Friend speaks a great deal of sense.
 As I said at the start of the statement, I want to work co-operatively with colleagues across the devolved Administrations.
 That is precisely what we have been seeking to do over the past period, and we will continue to do that.
 I look forward to their representations as part of the consultation.

 May I just say to the hon.
 Lady that I want to work collaboratively with all colleagues across all the devolved Administrations?
-She talks about the First Minister of Wales, and I can tell her that the Secretary of State for Wales has tried on two occasions recently to get a meeting.
-I think that one was due to take place in the last 24 hours, which unfortunately did not.
-There may be perfectly good reasons why that did not happen, but my commitment is to speak to my counterparts in Wales, for us from a UK Government perspective to speak to our counterparts and there is a consultation.
+She talks about the First Minister of Wales, and I can tell her that the Secretary of State for Wales has tried on two occasions recently to arrange a meeting.
+I think that one was due to take place in the last 24 hours, but unfortunately did not.
+There may be perfectly good reasons why that did not happen, but my commitment is to speak to my counterparts in Wales—for us, from a UK Government perspective, to speak to our counterparts—and there is a consultation.
 The hon.
 Lady should look at the document and then respond.

 As I have noted, and as a matter of fact, we have had very high standards when it comes to food safety and animal welfare in the United Kingdom.
 The best way to ensure that we have the same standards across the United Kingdom is to work together to the common frameworks programme, which is what I would like us all to do.

 In this Chamber over the past few weeks, I have heard Members on both sides talking about the need to preserve and create jobs as we recover from covid.
 There are financial barriers, but there are also regulatory barriers, and these proposals ensure that they do not arise as a result of our leaving the European Union.
 Does the Business Secretary agree that his proposals will help to preserve jobs throughout every nation in the United Kingdom, and that any approach that seeks to fragment our internal market—largely due to ideological obsessions of members of the Scottish National party—would make our jobs recovery after covid harder, not easier?